In many parts of the world, pinworms are usually considered a bad thing.

 But infertility isn’t the only risk with pelvic inflammatory disease caused by pinworms.
 The scarring that can be caused by pelvic inflammatory disease can lead to chronic pelvic pain, which can cause permanent discomfort and pain and make pinworms a bad option even in women no longer concerned with fertility.

-Vaginitis, Another complication of pinworms, can cause chronic discomfort in its sufferers.
-Vaginitis includes yeast infections, bacterial vaginosis, and trichomoniasis, with symptoms that include itching, irritation, or abnormal discharge.
+Vaginitis can cause chronic discomfort in its sufferers.
+The condition includes yeast infections, bacterial vaginosis, and trichomoniasis, with symptoms that include itching, irritation, or abnormal discharge.
 While it won’t provide permanent damage, it can be uncomfortable for women dealing with it on a regular basis.

-In general, patients dealing with pinworms deal with persistent itching, especially around the anus, which causes them to lose sleep.
+In general, patients dealing with pinworms deal with persistent itching, especially around the anus.
 If the patient scratches persistently, the skin can become infected, leading to additional problems.

 The fact that patients are willing to be treated with pinworms shows how desperate many Crohn’s sufferers are, researchers say.
 Crohn’s disease causes abdominal pain, diarrhea, and even rectal bleeding.
 Patients with severe cases of Crohn’s can have as many as twenty bowel movements per day, with danger of a blockage that causes hemorrhaging or gastrointestinal perforation.
 More severe Crohn’s sufferers may be willing to deal with possible symptoms from pinworms if it means going into remission.
 Current treatment options have limited success in some patients, with dangerous side effects making them even less appealing than the risk of an itchy pelvic area.